-Item Uncertainties Effect if Actual Results Differ from Assumptions Non-domestic rates appeal, provision The Council has made a provision in the Collection Fund of £5,341,071 for refunding ratepayers who having made an appeal against the rateable value of their property on the rating list, who achieve a successful outcome.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Non-domestic rates appeal, provision The Council has made a provision in the Collection Fund of £5,006,842 for refunding ratepayers who having made an appeal against the rateable value of their property on the rating list, who achieve a successful outcome.
 The appeal information relates to values going back a number of years.
-It is not known what the knock-on effect of successful appeals for neighbouring businesses may be. assessment received, the Collection Fund would be charged with the difference.
-The extra cost would then be shared out amongst the major preceptors, Central Government and the Council based on their relative Fair value measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using valuation techniques (eg quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
+It is not known what the knock-on effect of successful appeals for neighbouring businesses may be.
+If appeal outcomes were considerably different to the independent assessment received, the Collection Fund would be charged with the difference.
+The extra cost would then be shared out amongst the major preceptors, Central Government and the Council based on their relative share.
+The Council's share is 40% of the provision (£2,002,737) which is held in the balance sheet.
+Fair value measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using valuation techniques (eg quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
 Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the Council's assets and liabilities.
 Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example for investment properties, the Council's Senior Valuer).
 Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and liabilities is disclosed in notes 11, 12 and 13.
 The Council uses the discounted cash flow (DCF) model to measure the fair value of some of its investment properties and financial assets.
 The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates - adjusted for regional factors (for both investment properties and some financial assets).
 Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial assets.